 The 2016 election signaled the rise of populism as a dominant force in U.S. politics.
 The campaigns of both Donald Trump and Bernie Sanders exposed a yearning for a restored middle class, a sense of profound and increasing economic insecurity, and anger over wage stagnation and the pace of social change.
 These sentiments carry with them serious implications for foreign policy.
 On trade, alliance burden-sharing, military interventions and more, the effects of populism are evident in the Trump administration’s initial forays into foreign policy.

 What does the rise of populism mean for current and future American foreign policy?
-Richard Fontaine, president of the Center for a New American Security in Washington, D.C., will discuss the Trump administration’s approach thus far and the role of traditional foreign policy elites in the process of defining America’s role in the world.
-He will also examine how the current populist movement — if it can be termed as such — fits into the historical development of U.S. foreign policy.
+Richard Fontaine, president of the Center for a New American Security in Washington, D.C., discussed the Trump administration’s approach thus far and the role of traditional foreign policy elites in the process of defining America’s role in the world.
+He also examined how the current populist movement — if it can be termed as such — fits into the historical development of U.S. foreign policy.